martianspaceships/Gradio_MCP_AI_Chat_Notebook/README.md

 Gradio MCP server, e.g., http://localhost:7860/gradio_api/mcp/sse
 3️⃣ Open the notebook Copy the big code cell provided.
 4️⃣ Run it & chat

-text
-CopyEdit
-What would you like to know? (or type 'quit' to exit):
+Initially prompted: What would you like to know? (or type 'quit' to exit):

 Type questions → get answers!
 Type quit to stop.